 A retired project management professional, accredited workplace trainer and assessor and thirty-five year veteran of the IT and telecommunications industries, David Voss has led several award-winning teams through the implementation of projects for the Australian Defence Forces, AFP and other national agencies.

-A registered veterinary surgeon of more than 25 years and with a Master’s Degree in Wildlife Management, Dr Justin Clarke is currently the Animal Welfare Officer for Macquarie University, a Veterinary Ecologist with Wildlife and Veterinary Ecology Services at Nowra on the NSW South Coast and an Associate Researcher with the Marine Predators Research Group at Macquarie University.
+A registered veterinary surgeon for nearly 30 years and with a Master’s Degree in Wildlife Management, Dr Justin Clarke is currently the Senior University Veterinarian for the Australian National University, a Veterinary Ecologist with Wildlife and Veterinary Ecology Services at Nowra on the NSW South Coast, and an Associate Researcher with the Marine Predators Research Group at Macquarie University.
 Dr Clarke has a particular interest in animal welfare and wildlife health.

-Dr Clarke was the Deputy Chair of the National Parks and Wildlife Service South Coast Region Advisory Committee for nearly 10 years and is a Category A member of the University of Technology Sydney Animal Care and Ethics Committee.
+Dr Clarke was the Deputy Chair of the National Parks and Wildlife Service South Coast Region Advisory Committee for nearly 8 years and is Chair and a Category A member of the University of Technology Sydney Animal Care and Ethics Committee, and a Category A member of the Macquarie University Animal Ethics Committee.
 Dr Clarke brings a wealth of experience in wildlife veterinary science and research to the Board.

 Rob Costello is a cattle grazier from the Walcha region of the Northern Tablelands where he runs his family’s stud and commercial cattle enterprise.
-Mr Costello’s interest in stud cattle breeding, genetics and sustainable land management has led to a wealth of experience accumulated over the last 30 years.
+Mr Costello has been involved in this role for over 30 years.
+Mr Costello’s interest in stud cattle breeding, genetics and sustainable land management has led to a wealth of experience accumulated over the years.
 Recognition of biosecurity and economic threats has been at the forefront of developing his interest in pest animal management and hunting.

 Mr Costello is a passionate advocate for educating youth in agriculture and legal hunting practices, including hunting with dogs.